 If you’re a football fan, probably the first thing that pops into your mind when you think of Portugal is Cristiano Ronaldo!
 But, if you enjoy a glass of wine then you’ll imagine a bottle of Port Wine.

 Portugal can fulfill every visitor’s dreams and desires.
 It’s a special country full of character, rich history, and traditions all shaped and ready to welcome millions of tourists worldwide.
 With its colourful cities, picture-perfect villages, and nearly 500 miles of scenic coastline, it’s quite understandable why so many tourists are drawn to the country.
-Here are 48 interesting facts about Portugal…
+Sit back and enjoy these 28 interesting facts about Portugal…

 The coordinates for Portugal are 38.7000° N, 9.8133° W.